 The Respiratory Care Division is very active within its own professional organization, The American Association of Respiratory Care, by presenting topics and research at state and national conferences.
 We value active involvement in our professional organization and encourage all staff to become and maintain active membership, participating on both local and state level initiatives.

 Our therapists have been recognized because of their commitment to seek a change for improvement in both the care and education of our chosen population, children.
 In so doing, we support involvement with local initiatives such as Clean Indoor Air, Effects of Second Hand Smoke, Healthy Choices, Kick Butts Day and others.
 These are a few of the many worthwhile causes that our division supports.

 We have an active divisional council structure that functions on a shared governance model.
 Respiratory Care is also represented on many hospital-wide committees, Intradisciplinary Practice, Intradisciplinary Education and Intradisciplinary Performance Improvement.

 In addition to council involvement, we also offer a clinical ladder program with each "rung" of the ladder representing increased responsibilities and self management along with a salary increase.

 Our therapists are charged with patient / family interaction, education and assessment.
 Therapists spend time educating patients about their illnesses, treatment and prevention strategies.
 With their unique combination of knowledge and high-tech skill, therapists make excellent community educators on a wide range of topics including the dangers of smoking, asthma, cystic fibrosis, bronchiolitis and overall wellness.

 Want to Know More?

-If you think you have what it takes to join our team and would like to learn more about our openings, you may check out our job listings or contact the Respiratory Care Division.
+If you think you have what it takes to join our team and would like to learn more about our openings, visit our Careers home page or contact the Respiratory Care Division.